Peter Scholze

 Peter Scholze (/de/; born 11 December 1987) is a German mathematician known for his work in arithmetic geometry.
-He has been a professor at the University of Bonn since 2012 and co-director at the Max Planck Institute for Mathematics since 2018.
+He has been a professor in the University of Bonn since 2012 and co-director at the Max Planck Institute for Mathematics since 2018.
 He has been called one of the leading mathematicians in the world.
 In 2018, he won the Fields Medal, an award regarded as the highest professional honor in mathematics.

 Early life and education

 Scholze was born in Dresden and grew up in Berlin.
 His father is a physicist, his mother a computer scientist, and his sister studied chemistry.
 He attended the Heinrich-Hertz-Gymnasium in Berlin-Friedrichshain, a gymnasium devoted to mathematics and science.
 As a student, Scholze participated in the International Mathematical Olympiad, winning three gold medals and one silver medal.

 He studied at the University of Bonn and completed his bachelor's degree in three semesters and his master's degree in two further semesters.
 He obtained his Ph.D. in 2012 under the supervision of Michael Rapoport.

 Scholze was a student of Rapoport, who was a student of Deligne, who was a student of Grothendieck, who was a student of Schwartz; in this chain, Scholze, Deligne, Grothendieck, and Schwartz are all Fields medallists.